comfyanonymous/ComfyUI_TensorRT/README.md

 useful if you use a specific resolution + batch size combination most of the time.
 Static engines also require less VRAM; the wider the dynamic range, the more VRAM will be consumed.

+## Instructions

+You can find different workflows in the [workflows](workflows) folder of this repo.
+These .json files can be loaded in ComfyUI.

 ### Building A TensorRT Engine From a Checkpoint